 Voter Registration Information

-In compliance with certain federal and state requirements, Indiana University East is making self-mailing voter registration forms available on campus as well as providing information about links to electronic sites where such forms can be found.
-Our on-campus site is the Campus Library service desk located in Hayes Hall.
+In compliance with certain federal and state requirements, Indiana University East is providing information about links to electronic sites where voter registration forms can be found.

 Important Voter Registration Dates

 Registration Deadline: Voter registration forms must be postmarked (or hand delivered to your county voter registration office) no later than 29 days before the next election.

 You have the right to vote in Indiana if:

 - You are both a U.S. citizen and a resident of Indiana; and

 - You will be at least 18 years of age on or before the next General or Municipal Election, and

 - You are not currently in prison after being convicted of a crime; and